-Disability pension (invalids' benefit): Permanent and severe restriction in working capacity or total blindness and has resided in New Zealand for at least 10 years.
+Disability pension (invalids' benefit): The insured is assessed with a permanent and severe restriction in working capacity or total blindness and has resided in New Zealand for at least 2 years.
 The benefit is income-tested (the personal earnings of totally blind persons are exempt).
 The beneficiary must be a New Zealand citizen or reside permanently in New Zealand and be age 16 or older.

-The disability pension may be paid for a limited period when the beneficiary is going abroad temporarily, depending on individual circumstances.
+The disability benefit may be paid abroad temporarily, depending on individual circumstances.